 - Assess the candidate independently to determine their suitability.

 - Offer an alternative pathway – such as a different course or route.

 Universities UK, which represents higher education providers around the UK, has confirmed that universities are committed to being as flexible as possible and are doing what they can to work through these issues.

-Universities have shared examples of how they have helped private candidates to entry this year.
+Universities have shared examples of how they have helped private candidates to entry.
 Here we have some different examples of how private students were accepted as a result of universities being flexible when considering their applications.

 Student A sat two A levels at school and received CAGs.
 She studied a third A level independently as this subject was not offered by her school – the university accepted the predicted grade for this A level, which had been submitted by a private tutor.